Camilo138/Camilo138/README.md

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [camilovalle138@gmailcom](mailto:camilovalle138@gmailcom)
-* 🧠  I'm learning GIT
+* 🧠  I'm learning Python, MySQL, Django
 * 🤝  I'm open to collaborating on Proyectos de desarrollo de software